AladdinBOT/Aladdin/README.md

 About Aladdin
 ========
 Hi, my name is Aladdin.
-In case you didn't know, I was inspired by the anime [Magi](https://en.wikipedia.org/wiki/Magi:_The_Labyrinth_of_Magic "Magi"), my focus is administrative actions however I can be really usefol in other things, such as fun or music, being developed by `HeyZeer0#0190`.
+In case you didn't know, I was inspired by the anime [Magi](https://en.wikipedia.org/wiki/Magi:_The_Labyrinth_of_Magic "Magi"), my focus are administrative actions however I can be really useful in other things, such as fun commands or music, being developed by `HeyZeer0#0190`.
 In my adventure I'm followed by my great friends Ali Baba and Morgiana, maybe you'll find them around.
-My goal is to learn more and more about this world, you can call me to your guild by clicking [here](https://discordapp.com/oauth2/authorize?client_id=321349548712656896&scope=bot&permissions=2146958463 "here")!
+My goal is to learn more and more about this world, you can bring me to your guild by clicking [here](https://discordapp.com/oauth2/authorize?client_id=321349548712656896&scope=bot&permissions=2146958463 "here")!
 So, would you like to be my friend?

 Building your own instance
 ========